MicrosoftDocs/Viva/Viva/discover-more-about-each-viva-module.md

 - **Technical requirements**:
     - Microsoft 365 or Office 365 E1/A1/G1/E3/A3/G3/E5/A5/G5, Microsoft 365 Business Basic, Business Standard, Business Premium, or Exchange Online Plan 1 or Plan 2 license
-    - [Discover and pin the app](https://www.microsoft.com/microsoft-viva/buy-insights?rtc=1&activetab=pivot%3aoverviewtab) or [Viva Suite subscription](https://www.microsoft.com/microsoft-viva/pricing?rtc=1) is required for some features.
+    - [Discover and pin the app](https://www.microsoft.com/microsoft-viva/buy-insights?rtc=1&activetab=pivot%3aoverviewtab) or [Viva Suite subscription](https://www.microsoft.com/microsoft-viva/pricing?rtc=1) is required for some features
 - **Impact on end-users**:
     - No need to leave Microsoft Teams or Outlook to get help with everyday tasks and improve your work patterns and wellbeing.
-    - See [Discover and pin the app](insights/personal/teams/viva-teams-app-install.md) in Teams and [Pin the add-in](insights/personal/Use/add-in.md) in Outlook for how to get started.
+    - See [Discover and pin the app](insights/personal/teams/viva-teams-app-install.md) in Teams and [Pin the add-in](insights/personal/Use/add-in.md) in Outlook for how to get started
 - **Admins and roles**:
     - Insights Administrator
     - Microsoft Teams admin